kyuusaku/kyuusaku.github.io/weakly_supervised_learning.md

 > The MIL strategy results in a non-convex optimization problem; in practice, solvers tend to get stuck in local optima such that the quality of the solution strongly depends on the initialization.

+* On learning to localize objects with minimal supervision

 * Weakly Supervised Object Detection with **Convex Clustering**